-In this section, we briefly review the potential for investment in new neutron sources for the long term, and then consider activities to explore such options as part of a coherent national strategy.
+In this section, we briefly review the potential for investment in new neutron sources for the long term, and then consider activities to explore such options as part of the national neutron strategy.

 Strategy Objective 3: Explore and invest in developing new neutron sources for the long term.